 If you are working on normalizing adoption in your home, make sure the pediatrician knows that they need to be open and transparent on the subject of adoption because it is important to your family that it is normalized for your child and you want your child feeling comfortable talking about the subject of their adoption with their doctor.

-Lastly, if you want your child’s pediatrician to use positive adoption language, then model it.
-Avoid using terms like “give up” or “put up” for adoption, and say your child was “placed” for adoption because their birth parents loved them and felt it was best for them.
+Lastly, if you want your childs pediatrician to use positive adoption language, then model it.
+Avoid using terms like give up or put up for adoption, and say your child was placed for adoption because their birth parents loved them and felt it was best for them.
 If the pediatrician or other staff use outdated language, you can gently correct them by offering alternative words.

 While it may not be possible for you to find a pediatrician that has experience working with adopted children and understands the different considerations involved in working with an adopted child, you can still find a good pediatrician and communicate how you would like them to treat your child.